viniciusarre/resume/README.md

 # Personal Resume

 Hello!
 My name is Vinícius, I'm a full-stack developer from Brazil.
-This is my personal resume compiled in the format of Markdown files, as an intent of sharing it across multiple formats and having it available on multiple mediums.
+This is my personal resume compiled in the format of Markdown files.
+My idea is to have it available across multiple formats and mediums.
 You can navigate among its sessions by using the menu below.

 [About Me](https://github.com/viniciusarre/resume/blob/master/AboutMe.md)